vbauer/herald/README.md

 final Injector injector = Guice.createInjector(new LogModule());
 ```

-Now, all you beans will be processed with LoggerInjector and logger fields will be initialized if necessary.
+Now, all your beans will be processed with LoggerInjector and logger fields will be initialized if necessary.

 ### Spring configuration